 Dynamic Speed Harmonization -- This application will be used to monitor real-time traffic and weather data to check if lane-specific speeds within a pre-specified zone indicate the onset of congestion or an increased risk of freeway breakdown conditions.
 If congestion precursors such as unstable flow patterns, are either detected (in the near-term) or predicted (in the longer-term), the application will calculate and communicate lane-specific target speeds within as well as upstream of the impending bottleneck to motorists via dynamic signs placed on overhead gantries, RSEs to vehicles with range; and from vehicle to vehicle.
 When RSEs are not available, IEEE 802.11ai APs may be a viable alternative.

-[ref TBD]
+[ref 11-11-0281-00-00ai-proposed-dynamic-mobility-use-cases-for-tgai.docx]